-I am a sophomore in the College of Arts and Sciences majoring in Biology and Society with a minor in Inequality Studies.
+I am a junior in the College of Arts and Sciences majoring in Biology and Society with a minor in Inequality Studies.
 On campus, I am an RA in High Rise 5 as well as an Engaged Ambassador for Engaged Cornell.
-In addition to serving on the B.O.S.S. e-board, I volunteer as an intern for the Cancer Resource Center in Ithaca.
 My freshman year, I joined B.O.S.S. because of their visible commitment to service as a way to foster relationships between older and younger womxn of color on this campus.
 B.O.S.S. has not only gifted me with incredible mentors, but it has allowed me a space to grow and learn from several inspiring womxn in my community.

 Taren Daniels '23